Eulogies & Obituaries

 2. Eco-Conscious Materials

-With 61.4% of consumers expressing interest in "green" funeral options, there is a spike in demand for recycled paper and seed-embedded paper.
+With a growing share of consumers expressing interest in "green" funeral options, there is rising demand for recycled paper and seed-embedded paper.
 Digital-only programs, delivered via a QR code at the entrance of the venue, are also gaining popularity as a zero-waste alternative.

-Note: Even when using digital tools, 73% of people still report that they value a tangible, printed keepsake to take home after the ceremony.
+Note: Even when using digital tools, many people still value a tangible, printed keepsake to take home after the ceremony.

 • Rushing to the Printer: Never finalize your funeral service order template until 48 hours before the service.
 Last-minute speaker changes or song choice swaps are incredibly common.

-• Regional Sizing Issues: If you use an online template, check the dimensions.
-US templates are often "Half-Letter" (5.5 x 8.5 inches), whereas UK and Australian printers use "A5" (A4 folded).
-Printing a US file on European paper can cause awkward white borders or stretched text.
+• Paper Sizing Issues: If you use an online template, check the dimensions before printing.
+U.S. programs are commonly "Half-Letter" (5.5 x 8.5 inches) or "Letter" (8.5 x 11 inches) folded.
+Using a template built for a different paper size can cause awkward white borders or stretched text.

 • Ignoring the Back Page: The back page is the most valuable "real estate" in the program.
 Use it for "In Lieu of Flowers" donation details, the address of the reception, and a final thank-you note from the family.